Electric Bus Program

 Overview

-The Electric Bus Program provides 3CE customers with incentives for the purchase or lease of all-electric school buses and agricultural worker transport buses.
-The Electric Bus Program is intended to reduce GHG emissions from buses, as well as eliminate harmful pollutants emitted by traditional diesel buses in close proximity to people
+The Electric Bus Program provides 3CE customers with incentives for the purchase or lease of all-electric buses for schools, public transit agencies, and agricultural worker transport businesses.
+The Electric Bus Program is intended to reduce GHG emissions from buses, as well as eliminate harmful pollutants emitted by traditional diesel buses in close proximity to people.

 Benefits